digas99/wanikani-kanji-highlighter/README.md

 ## Popup
 - Added levels progression stats accessible through the Profile Page ([#18](https://github.com/digas99/wanikani-kanji-highlighter/issues/18))
 - Go back arrows now navigate through the popup browsing history.
 A home button was added to replace the previous functionality of the back arrow
+- Using the right click on a subject tile opens a Subject Details Page on the Extension Popup

 #### [(All changelogs)](CHANGELOG.md)